bentrueman/censored-env-data-analysis/README.md

 parentheses.</figcaption>
 </figure>

-Fortunately, there is a straightforward alternative: all the non-detects can be treated as missing values with an upper bound and represented by parameters in the model.
+<br> Fortunately, there is a straightforward alternative: all the
+non-detects can be treated as missing values with an upper bound and represented by parameters in the model.
 Since Bayesian modeling results in a set of posterior draws—vectors of plausible parameter values—this is equivalent to multiple imputation of missing values with an upper—and optionally a lower—bound.
-But since it is done in one step, we get a joint distribution that quantifies the uncertainty and interrelationships among all the parameters, including the censored values.<sup>19</sup>
-This might be important, for instance, when there is serial dependence in the data.
+But since it is done in one step, we get a joint distribution that quantifies the uncertainty and interrelationships among all the parameters, including the censored values.<sup>19</sup> This might be important, for instance, when there is serial dependence in the data.

 Another advantage is the size of the imputed dataset: since the model is fitted to the data just once, it is straightforward to generate several